 Stunning 1080p screen

 Storage is slow

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

-It's astonishing how far gaming laptops have come in such a relatively short time.
-Gone are the days of tremendous power for portability trade-offs.
-The bulky, steaming-hot monsters of yesterday look downright primitive compared with today's svelte machines.
-Even relatively affordable laptops, like the Asus ROG Strix GL503, are bursting with the kind of power that was simply not possible in a laptop just a few years ago.
+The best gaming laptops have come a long way over the years.
+Gone are the days of the difficult division between power and portability.
+Those bulky monsters we all put up with just a few years ago look downright ancient compared to today’s stylish powerhouses.
+Even affordable gaming laptops like the Asus ROG Strix GL503 are bursting with the kind of power that was impossible just a few years ago.

-While powerful compared to the laptops of yesteryear, this year’s Strix doesn't stand out against the backdrop of modern gaming laptops.
-The GL503 lacks ‘wow’ factor, sticking to a 1080p display and a GTX 1050 graphics card, given its price against key rivals.
-It's not as powerful as neither the MSI GE62 Apache Pro, which sports a GTX 1050 Ti, nor the Dell Inspiron 15 7000 Gaming with its GTX 1060, and it lands between the two in price in spite of it.
+And, while the Asus ROG Strix will easily put older laptops to shame, it’s not going to outpower the backdrop of other modern gaming laptops.
+The ROG Strix GL503 lacks the ‘wow’ factor, sticking to a 1080p display and a GTX 1050 graphics card.
+It’s not as powerful as either the MSI GE62 Apache Pro or the Dell Inspiron 15 7000 Gaming – but it still lands between the two in price.

 Here is the Asus ROG Strix GL503 configuration sent to TechRadar for review:

 CPU: 2.8GHz Intel Core i7-7700HQ (quad-core, 6MB cache, up to 3.8GHz)